jurasofish/pyweb/readme.md

 ### Getting Started

-The master branch of this repository contains the lastest version of pyWeb.js.
+The master branch of this repository contains the latest version of pyWeb.js.

 To use pyWeb load the prerequisite JavaScript libraries and call `pyWeb.new()`.